 College counselors keep students informed about graduation requirements, testing dates, year-by-year college planning, the college application process, entrance requirements for competitive schools, financial aid, and scholarships.
-In 2012-2013, all tenth grade students took the PSAT and Da Vinci Design students visited Pepperdine, Pitzer College, Harvey Mudd, Loyola Marymount University, UC Irvine, and UC San Diego as part of the Da Vinci College Bound (CB) Program.
-Every Da Vinci student and family is provided with a Naviance account for Web-based college and career planning, and online test prep.
-Recently a member of the college counseling team has joined in the student-led conferences so both the parent and student have the opportunity to discuss the students' performance within the context of prospective college opportunities available.
+In 2012-2013, all tenth grade students took the PSAT and Da Vinci Science students visited USC, UCLA, Caltech, Pepperdine, Pitzer College, Harvey Mudd, Loyola Marymount University, UC Irvine, and UC San Diego as part of the Da Vinci College Bound (CB) Program.
+Every Da Vinci student and family is provided with a Naviance account for web-based college and career planning, and online test prep.
+Recently the college counselor began joining the student-led conferences so both the parent and student has the opportunity to discuss the students' performance within the context of prospective college opportunities available.